- Garden / Landscaping / Patio — 226

 Give Priority to Appliances That Use Natural Gas to Function

 Residences are a better choice for burning natural gas as compared to power plants.
 If you have a choice, give priority to appliances that run on natural gas.
 Give priority to appliances like heaters, dryers, and stoves that use natural gas to function rather than electricity when buying an appliance.

 Do a Long-term Cost-Benefit Analysis of your Purchase

 Even though green appliances are initially expensive to buy, they eventually pay off well in the form of lower utility bills and less consumption of energy.
-If you do a cost-benefit analysis, you will notice that the annual operating costs and energy consumption of green appliances is far lower than that of other inefficient appliances that are cheaper to buy.
+If you do a cost-benefit analysis, you will notice that the annual operating costs and energy consumption of green appliances are far lower than those of other inefficient appliances that are cheaper to buy.

 If all these points are taken into consideration while shopping for green appliances, not only will your energy costs decrease but you will also be saving on precious energy and water resources.

 - Apr 5, 2020 Eco-Friendly Building Materials to Consider Before You Remodel by Guest

 - Dec 18, 2019 Green Energy and Cost Efficiency by Nick Marr

 - Dec 10, 2019 The Future of Buildings: The Growth of Sustainability by T. Lopez

 - Nov 8, 2019 Advantages and Disadvantages of Green Roofing by David Wells